 A company that's used this messaging pretty well is USAA, which is an insurance company for the United States Armed Forces.
 What they've done is they've acknowledged that during this time, in the pandemic, that people have lost their jobs.
 They've been unable to pay some of their bills and because of that, they may have been worried about losing their insurance coverage.

 This is a real pain.
 This is a real fear that a lot of people are experiencing right now.
-So instead of pushing in on that fear and making some gimmick, they said, "Hey, if you're our customer and you've lost your job, or you can't make a payment, don't worry.
+Instead of pushing in on that fear and making some gimmick, they said, "Hey, if you're our customer and you've lost your job, or you can't make a payment, don't worry.
 We're not going to drop you.
 What we can do is work with you to spread out those payments over your future bills."

 What they did is they listened to what was happening in the community.
 They understood what their customers were experiencing.
 And they said, "You know what?
 We want to help you.
 We want to build trust with you.
 We want to let you know that we have your back," and their message was we've gotten you.
 So don't worry if you've missed.
 Call us, let us know, let us work through this together to make sure that you have what you need.
 It's a powerful message, especially in a time of turbulence when people are unsure of what to expect next.